A Unifying Framework for Parallel and Distributed Processing in R using Futures: Results

 \section{Results}

 The \dfn{Future API} is designed to unify parallel processing in R at the lowest possible level.
-It provides a standard for building richer, higher-level parallel frontends without having to worry about and re-implement common, critical tasks such as identifying global variables and packages, parallel RNG, and relaying of output and conditions - cumbersome tasks that are often essential to parallel processing.
+It provides a standard for building richer, higher-level parallel frontends without having to worry about and reimplement common, critical tasks such as identifying global variables and packages, parallel RNG, and relaying of output and conditions - cumbersome tasks that are often essential to parallel processing.

 Another advantage of the future framework is that new future backends do not have to implement their versions of these tasks, which not only lowers the threshold for implementing new backends, but also results in a consistent behavior throughout the future ecosystem, something none of the other parallel solutions provide.
 This benefits the developer because they can focus on what to parallelize rather than how and where.
-It also benefits the end-user who will have more alternatives to how and where parallelization will take place.
-For instance, the developer might have local parallelization in mind during the development phase due to their work-environment constraints whereas the end-user might be interested in parallelizing out to a cloud compute service.
+It also benefits the end-user, who will have more alternatives to how and where parallelization will take place.
+For instance, the developer might have local parallelization in mind during the development phase due to their work-environment constraints, whereas the end-user might be interested in parallelizing out to a cloud computing service.
 One may say that code using futures scales far without the developer's attention.
 Moreover, code using futures for parallelization will be able to take advantage of new backends that may be developed several years from now.

-Directly related to the separation of code and backends, is that end-users and developers no longer need to rely on other package maintainers to update their code to take advantage of new types of computational resources; updates that otherwise require adding another argument and conditional statement.
-One example of this was \pkg{future.batchtools}' predecessor \CRANpkg{future.BatchJobs}, which was straightforward to implement on top \CRANpkg{BatchJobs}~\citep{Bischl_etal_2015} as soon as the \dfn{Future API} was available.
-With zero modifications, code that previously only parallelized on the local computer, could suddenly parallelize across thousands of cores on high-performance compute (HPC) clusters via the job scheduler.
+Directly related to the separation of code and backends, end-users and developers no longer need to rely on other package maintainers to update their code to take advantage of any new types of computational resources; updates that otherwise require adding another argument and conditional statement.
+One example of this was \pkg{future.batchtools}' predecessor, \CRANpkg{future.BatchJobs} (legacy, CRAN, archived), which was straightforward to implement on top of \CRANpkg{BatchJobs}~\citep{Bischl_etal_2015} as soon as the \dfn{Future API} was available.
+With zero modifications, code that previously only parallelized on the local computer could suddenly parallelize across thousands of cores on high-performance compute (HPC) clusters via the job scheduler.
 All it took was to change the \code{plan()}.